-A concentrated effort is being made to provide all employees the opportunity to work their usual number of hours and earn their regular pay during the extended school dismissal.
-Substitutes who have a current assignment are eligible to enroll in the Paraeducator Refresher Course.
-Whenever possible, employees are strongly encouraged to work from home.
-Doing so will make social distancing more effective for those whose job assignments make working from home difficult.
+A concentrated effort has been made to provide all employees the opportunity to work their usual number of hours and earn their regular pay during the extended school dismissal.
+Substitutes who have a current assignment were eligible to enroll in the Paraeducator Refresher Course.
+Whenever possible, employees were strongly encouraged to work from home.
+Doing so helped to make social distancing more effective for those whose job assignments make working from home difficult.

 |IMPORTANT NOTE: Prior to enrollment in a Canvas course, please make sure you are able to log into Canvas.
 Please click on https://jordanpd.instructure.com/ username will be your JSD email address and the password you use for JSD accounts.
 If your password does not work, please click on "Forgot Password?"
 Follow the steps and you will be able to reset your password.|